Port Wine Cellar Comparison: Which Lodge Should You Visit?

 Price: €18 standard / €25 with Fado | Duration: 45–60 minutes | Tasting: 2–3 ports

-Calem is the budget-friendly option that doesn't feel cheap.
+Calem is the budget-friendly option that doesn't feel affordable.
 The guided tour covers the basics of port production clearly and efficiently, and the cellar itself has a nice aged character with old barrels and a musty, authentic atmosphere.
-The main differentiator is the Fado option — for €25 you get a 30-minute live Fado performance alongside your tasting.
+The main differentiator is the Fado option, for €25 you get a 30-minute live Fado performance alongside your tasting.
 It's not the deepest Fado experience in Porto, but it's a good introduction for travellers who want a taste of Portugal's soulful music without booking a separate dinner show.

 Cons: Standard tour is short; Fado performance is more of a sampler than a full concert; wine selection doesn't include aged or reserve ports in the basic package; can feel rushed when busy.